Local 2-separators: Abstract

 \section{Abstract}

 How can sparse graph theory be extended to large networks, where algorithms whose running time is estimated using the number of vertices are not good enough?
 I address this question by introducing `Local Separators' of graphs.
-Applications include: \begin{enumerate} \item A unique decomposition theorem for graphs along their local 2-separators analogous to the 2-separator theorem; \item an exact characterisation of graphs with no bounded subdivision of a wheel; \item an analogue of the tangle-tree theorem of Robertson and Seymour, where the decomposition-tree is replaced by a general graph. \end{enumerate}
+Applications include: \begin{enumerate} \item A unique decomposition theorem for graphs along their local 2-separators analogous to the 2-separator theorem; \item an exact characterisation of graphs with no bounded subdivision of a wheel \cite{loc_ser_para}. \end{enumerate}